PythonPlumber/zly/README.md

  -  Clone the repository: Clone the repository that contains your URL shortener code to the server.

- -  Set up the environment: Create an environment file (.env) and set up your PostgreSQL database details and other necessary environment variables.
+ -  Set up the environment

  -  Install Python dependencies: Install the required Python packages using pip or pipenv.

- -  Set up the database: Create the required tables and indexes in your PostgreSQL database using the provided migration scripts.
+ -  Set up the database: Create the required Mongo DB

  -  Test the application: Run the application locally and test its functionality.